List of The Late Show with Stephen Colbert sketches

-The following is a list of sketches, segments, and jokes which debuted on The Late Show with Stephen Colbert on CBS.
+The following is a list of sketches, segments, and jokes that debuted on The Late Show with Stephen Colbert on CBS.

 Current solo sketches

 Cold Open

 An opening sketch, often featuring an actual news story, but with fake network logos (often parodying CNN, Fox News, MSNBC, ABC News, C-SPAN, or PBS NewsHour), followed by a comic segment parodying the story.
 Sometimes the sketch is a song parody.
 During the early years of the show the cold open usually featured Colbert and some of his producers like Liz Levin or Paul Dinello.

 Stephen Colbert Gets All Up in Your Faith (September 15, 2015–present)

 A segment in which Colbert talks about news referring to different religions and spiritual beliefs, such as Buddhism, or the First Church of Cannabis.
 The title is a play on the phrase Get All Up in Your Face, which means to confront somebody in an aggressive way.
 It functions in a similar way to This Week in God, an early The Daily Show segment hosted by Colbert.
 Described as the show's "eternal segment", it only has had four editions so far.